How we will be making improvements to streets in your area

 Engagement

-Engagement with local communities and stakeholder groups is a fundamental feature of the Local Street Improvements Programme.
+Engagement with local communities and stakeholder groups will be a fundamental feature in creating Local Street Improvements Programme.
 A community-based engagement approach will help to develop the most appropriate local proposals, that reflect local needs and wishes.

 Our proposed measures for improvements